shriya-pandey08/shriya-pandey08/README.md

 ## Hi there, I'm Shriya Pandey! 👋

-I'm a passionate developer based in [Your Location], specializing in web development and eager to explore new technologies.
+I'm a passionate Web developer.
+Specializing in web development technologies and eager to explore new technologies.
 Here's a glimpse into what keeps me busy:

-- 🔭 I’m currently working on [Project or Goal].
 - 🌱 I’m currently learning HTML CSS JS JAVA PYTHON SQL GIT NODEJS VSCODE.
-- 👯 I’m looking to collaborate on [Project or Interest].
+- 👯 I’m looking to collaborate on various projects
-- 💬 Ask me about [Any Topic or Interest].
+- 💬 Ask me about anything.
 - 📫 How to reach me: pandeyshriya10@gmail.com
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: [Fun Fact about Yourself]

 ### 🚀 GitHub Stats